heisade/heisade.cybersecurityjourney.github.io/dailyjourneydocumentation.md

   Today, I did some research about blockchain security engineering and Smart contract auditing, and I think I'm in love because damn.
 I'll keep you guys updated about the journey.

 21/Jan/25
-  So it's 12:30 am and I was working on some little python scripts.
-I started yesterday so that means I wasn't yeah I worked yesterday and today lol.
+  So it's 12:30 am and I was working on some little Python scripts.
+I started yesterday, so that means I wasn't yeah I worked yesterday and today, lol.
+It's 11 pm over here and I did more Python scripts.
+Writing big projects very soon.